 Students are required to park in paved parking spaces that are not reserved for visitors or for faculty/staff.
 Reserved parking applies to vehicles 8 a.m.-3 p.m., Monday-Friday, after which time anyone may park in these spaces.
+This does not apply to visitor parking.
 A one-hour time limit applies to all visitor spaces.
 When paved parking spaces are filled, the College will provide designated unpaved areas for temporary student use.
 Restricted parking, including handicapped parking, is marked with appropriate signs.